 Advocate: a trained confidential support person.

-Amnesty: the welfare of students, staff, and faculty is of paramount importance.
+Amnesty for Alcohol and Other Drug Use: The welfare of students, staff, and faculty is of paramount importance.
 The Grinnell College community encourages the reporting of Prohibited Conduct.
-Sometimes, students are hesitant to report to College officials because they fear that they themselves may be charged with policy violations, such as underage drinking at the time of the incident.
-Similarly, students are sometimes hesitant to offer assistance to others for fear that they may get themselves in trouble.
+Sometimes, students are hesitant to report to College officials or offer assistance to other students because they fear that they themselves may be charged with policy violations, such as underage drinking at the time of the incident.
 (For example, an underage student who has been drinking might hesitate to bring a Complainant to Campus Safety for reporting and/or assistance.)
 It is in the best interest of the Grinnell College community for individuals to report allegations of Prohibited Conduct to College officials.

 Anonymous Reports: through a secure website, a person can submit anonymous reports related to any misconduct at the College.
 All reports of sexual misconduct are routed to the Title IX Coordinator.
 The College does not know the identity of the person reporting but has the ability to communicate with them through the website to offer resources and options.
 Anonymous Reporting is available on EthicsPoint.

-Bargaining Unit: includes the employees of the Department of Facilities Management who are represented by Teamsters Local 90, excluding the staff members.
+Bargaining Unit: includes the employees of the Department of Facilities Management who are represented by Teamsters Local 90.

 Bias-Motivated Incident: an expression of hostility against a person, group, or property thereof because of such person’s (or group’s) identifying or perceived race, color, religion, ancestry, national origin, disability, gender, gender identity or expression, and/or sexual orientation.
 See also: Hate Crime.